This information is arranged by year and includes MSM historical and other highlights of New York City’s music history.

 May — Jazz legend Max Roach (Undergraduate ’52) is given an honorary doctorate at Commencement.

-December — The John Brownlee Opera Theater presents the American Premiere of Cornet Christoph Rilke’s Song of Love and Death by Siegfried Matthus.
+December — The John Brownlee Opera Theatre presents the American Premiere of Cornet Christoph Rilke’s Song of Love and Death by Siegfried Matthus.
 John Rockwell of the New York Times wrote: “Manhattan School has done the opera proud.
 The musical performance, sung in Bernard Jacobson’s sure translation, was fully professional.”

 Other Highlights of New York City Musical History: